 Generally these golf day events are limited in numbers and your team can be asked to pay substantial amounts to participate.

 One thing is certain; these golf days can be highly competitive, but also a great deal of fun.
-If you are a relative novice, then try and team up with someone of similar ability who is hopefully not likely to be taking it all too seriously, or join up with someone who is very patient and won't mind carrying you in their team.
+If you are a relative novice, then try and team up with someone of similar ability who is hopefully not likely to be taking it all too seriously, or join up with someone who is very patient and wouldn’t mind accommodating you in their team!

 Most of all have fun.
 Charity golf days are meant to be enjoyed, so play hard but try not to get too caught up in the competition that you miss what the day is all about — and that is raising funds for a worthy cause.